julioacontreras/model2code/readme.md

 `projectJSON`: Project filename in format JSON.

-`modelPath`: Project path with containg the model files.
+`modelPath`: Project path than containg the model files.

 `interpreters`: Interpreters you want to use.